JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 - We used the [mt5plaform](https://www.mql5.com/en/docs/python_metatrader5) inorder to get the python code to execute trades automatically from the metatrader5 trading platform.

 ![Trade Execution](https://github.com/JORDANGAMBA99/Data-Science-Projects/blob/afe9174b71da863798cf95f224c33c9ae751fbd7/Building%20a%20trading%20AI%20bot/Trade%20executed.jpg)

+##### Challenges
+- Reliable source such as Bloomberga and Forbes are paid subscription that require payment
+-